NOAA-OAR-WPO-SDII/Data-Forums/_sources/prep/additional-resources.md

 - [DataONE](https://www.dataone.org/education-modules) – Educational modules and tools on data management, curation, and open science practices.
 - [Natural Hazards Center](https://hazards.colorado.edu/) – Research and community hub focused on the human dimensions of hazards and disasters.

----

-## Why Use Repositories?
-A Note on Open Science

-Using trusted repositories is a key pillar of **open science**—it ensures that your data are **discoverable, preserved, and citable**.
-For example:
-- Trusted repositories, like the **generalist repositories**, assign persistent identifiers (such as DOIs) and support reuse by applying open licensing and standardized metadata.
-- Tools like **DataONE** help you manage data workflows and align with FAIR (Findable, Accessible, Interoperable, Reusable) principles.

-Altogether, these resources will help you extend beyond the Data Forums—moving from “learning about data” to **sharing and integrating** data in ways that benefit your community.